 In some cases, you may not have sufficient bone density to place a dental implant or mini-dental implant.
 So, we can transfer bone from another area of your mouth and graft it into the area where the implant is to be placed.

 If you’ve had an implant placed in years past by another dentist, and are having issues, we can do a professional cleaning and make sure everything remains in good health for years to come.

-If you are interested in learning more about dental implants, and you live in Pensacola, Perdido, Lillian or Orange Beach, give us a call at (850) 492-7647.
+If you are interested in learning more about dental implants and are looking for a dentist in Pensacola who specializes in dental implants, give us a call at (850) 492-7647.
 We’d be happy to schedule an appointment, and answer any and all questions you may have.